Elderly Parent Hospital Discharge Checklist and Family Plan

-What to ask before your parent leaves the hospital, what to prepare at home, and what to track during the first days after discharge.
+What to ask before your parent leaves the hospital, what to prepare at home, and how to turn discharge instructions into a first-14-days family plan.

 Discharge papers and a checklist notebook on a kitchen table